Kenya to Cape - 43 days

 Lake Malawi - Chipata - Luangwa.
 We head away from Lake Malawi, and stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre, to stock up on supplies before crossing into Zambia where we spend the night in a beautiful little campsite just 10 km after the Malawi/Zambia border.

-Luangwa - Livingstone.
-On day 18 we depart this amazing National Park and make our way down south.
+Luangwa - Eastern Zambia - Livingstone.
+On day 18 we depart this amazing national park and make our way down south.
 As we drive, we pass through a few of the villages and towns of Zambia along the way.
 Prosperous during the copper boom in the 60’s, Zambia was able to build infrastructure at the main mining and farming communities.
 After the fall of the copper industry, the country was left virtually bankrupt and existing infrastructure was left to fall to ruin.
 Due to foreign investment and a rise in the mining industry, Zambia is today once again starting to prosper.

 (B:2, L:2, D:2)

 Livingstone - Kasane (Botswana).
 Today we cross the border into Botswana and continue to the town of Kasane, on the banks of the Chobe River which forms a border between Zambia, Namibia and Botswana.
-After lunch, we take a boat cruise along the Chobe River* and tonight we enjoy an exciting overnight experience in the wilds of the Chobe National park.
+Once are packed and prepared we leave for our Chobe National Park overnight mobile excursion in the wilds of the Chobe National park.
 Chobe is one of Botswana’s premier game parks, renowned for its large elephant herds.
-Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife. *(Please note, from Jan 2014 onwards, the Chobe River Cruise will be an optional excursion, payable locally).
+Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife.
 Overnight - Chobe N. P.

 (B, L, D)